Proception/vendease-backend-assessment/README.md

 * `npm ci` - to install dependencies.
 * `cd dev/services && docker-compose up -d` - to start the postgres docker containers for development and test environment
-* `npm run migrate-up` - to fill in the development database with the episode, character, location, and comments data
+* `npm run db:migrate` and `npm run db:seed` - to fill in the development database with the episode, character, location, and comments data
 * `npm test` - to run tests.

 Start the app in the development mode with any options e.g.: